OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/ta/kc.md

 ---
 title: kc
-description: The documentation provides insights on Keltner Channels (kc), a volatility-based band indicating a trend direction.
+description: "The documentation provides insights on Keltner Channels (kc), a volatility-based" band indicating a trend direction.
 The page explains its usage in Python, various parameters like N_LENGTH, N_SCALAR, mamode types (ema, sma, wma, hma, zlma) and the N_OFFSET.